roojs/roobuilder/docs/node_to_nodeprop.md

         * if within class heirachy - directly set the value
         * if outside use set_prop_val etc..
             *note that this will be used to find reference to code that is setting values that is not supposed to do it (only code that should have write access is really the Legacy Loading and the Action Classes)
+        * if we find any code directly writing we should flag it up and decide if it can access the property using set - or should it be replace with Action.ChangeProp

 ### Phase 6: Alter ChangeProp and modify access to Node
 1. rather than serializing the changes to NodeProp in Action.ChangeProp